-At 103 stories high, the Skydeck at the Willis (formerly Sears) Tower offers an unsurpassed view of Chicago and, on a clear day, four surrounding states.
+At 103 stories high, the Skydeck at the Willis (formerly Sears Tower) offers an unsurpassed view of Chicago and, on a clear day, up to four surrounding states.
 It also features multimedia exhibits showcasing the city from its historic past to the present.
-The Skylights multimedia tour gives visitors stories beyond the views at various stops around the Skydeck.
-If you dare, brave a trip out onto the glass-bottomed Ledge.
+If you dare, brave a trip out onto the glass-bottomed Ledge—only 1.5” of glass separates you from Wacker Drive, 1353 feet below!
 Open 365 days a year: March-September 9 am-10 pm; October-February 10 am-8 pm (last ticket sold half-hour before close).
-Admission $23/Day-Night ticket $33; children ages 3-11 $15/$21; children under 3 free.
+Admission $23/Day, Night ticket $33; children ages 3-11 $15; children under 3 free.
 Fast Pass (3 and older) $49; children under 3 free.
 CityPASS and group rates available.

 Highlights and Tips: